rebremer/blog-adfv2unittest-git/README.md

-# Unit testing in Data Factory using Azure DevOps and pytest
+# Data Factory unit test using Azure DevOps and pytest
 *TLTR: Create Azure DevOps pipeline using azure-pipelines.yml, change variables and run ADFv2 unit test*

 Project that creates a unit test in Data Factory.
 Key in this project is the following: